 March 6, 2018 | Brisbane, Australia

-Liberty University triathlon, cycling, and men's swimming & diving Head Coach Parker Spencer will join USA Triathlon Head Coach Bobby McGee and Triathlon Canada national coach Jonathan Hall on the other side of the world for the most exciting coaching opportunity of his career starting this week.
+Liberty University triathlon, cycling, and men's swimming & diving Head Coach Parker Spencer will join USA Triathlon Head Coach Bobby McGee and Triathlon Canada national coach Jonothan Hall on the other side of the world for the most exciting coaching opportunity of his career starting this week.

 Spencer will serve as an assistant coach for USA Triathlon's men's and women's national teams at this Sunday's ITU World Triathlon Grand Final sprint races in Mooloolaba, Queensland, on the Gold Coast of Australia and the March 25 ITU Triathlon World Cup in New Plymouth, New Zealand.